greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_java.html.md

 PL/Java requires a Java runtime environment on each Greenplum Database host.
 Ensure that the same Java environment is at the same location on all hosts: coordinators and segments.
 The command `java -version` displays the Java version.

 The commands that you use to install Java depend on the host system operating system and Java version.
-To install OpenJDK 8 or 11 \(Java 8 JDK or Java 11 JDK\) on RHEL/Oracle/Rocky Linux:
+To install OpenJDK 8, OpenJDK 11 or OpenJDK 17 \(Java 8 JDK, Java 11 JDK, Java 17 JDK\) on RHEL/Oracle/Rocky Linux:

 ```
 $ sudo yum install java-<version>-openjdk-devel
 ```

-For OpenJDK 8 the version is `1.8.0`, for OpenJDK 11 the version is `11`.
+For OpenJDK 8 the version is `1.8.0`, for OpenJDK 11 the version is `11`, for OpenJDK 17 the version is `17`.

 After installing OpenJDK on a RHEL system, run this `update-alternatives` command to change the default Java.
 Enter the number that represents the OpenJDK version to use as the default.